-Part-time students will normally take the two core modules in their first year of study.
+Part-time students will normally take the one core (MS7505 Narrative Cinema) and one option module in their first year of study.

 A core module for a course is a module which a student must have passed (i.e. been awarded credit) in order to achieve the relevant named award.
 An optional module for a course is a module selected from a range of modules available on this course or other relevant courses.